Harry Potter: Attractions

-Universal and Warner Brothers created The Wizarding World of Harry Potter, a Harry Potter-themed expansion to the Islands of Adventure theme park at Universal Orlando Resort in Florida.
+Universal and Warner Bros. created The Wizarding World of Harry Potter, a Harry Potter-themed expansion to the Islands of Adventure theme park at Universal Orlando Resort in Florida.
 It opened to the public on 18 June 2010.
-It includes a re-creation of Hogsmeade and several rides; its flagship attraction is Harry Potter and the Forbidden Journey, which exists within a re-creation of Hogwarts School of Witchcraft and Wizardry.
+It includes a recreation of Hogsmeade and several rides; its flagship attraction is Harry Potter and the Forbidden Journey, which exists within a recreation of Hogwarts School of Witchcraft and Wizardry.

 In 2014 Universal opened a Harry Potter-themed area at the Universal Studios Florida theme park.
-It includes a re-creation of Diagon Alley.
+It includes a recreation of Diagon Alley.
 The flagship attraction is the Harry Potter and the Escape from Gringotts roller coaster ride.
 A completely functioning full-scale replica of the Hogwarts Express was created for the Diagon Alley expansion, connecting King's Cross Station at Universal Studios to the Hogsmeade station at Islands of Adventure.
 The Wizarding World of Harry Potter opened at the Universal Studios Hollywood theme park near Los Angeles, California in 2016, and in Universal Studios Japan theme park in Osaka, Japan in 2014.
 The Osaka venue includes the village of Hogsmeade, Harry Potter and the Forbidden Journey ride, and Flight of the Hippogriff roller coaster.
+Other Harry Potter roller coasters are the Dragon Challenge which closed to make way for Hagrid's Magical Creatures Motorbike Adventure, at Universal Islands of Adventure.

-The Making of Harry Potter is a behind-the-scenes walking tour in London featuring authentic sets, costumes and props from the film series.
+Warner Bros.
+Studio Tour London – The Making of Harry Potter is a behind-the-scenes walking tour in London featuring authentic sets, costumes and props from the film series.
 The attraction is located at Warner Bros.
 Studios, Leavesden, where all eight of the Harry Potter films were made.
 Warner Bros. constructed two new sound stages to house and showcase the sets from each of the British-made productions, following a £100 million investment.
 It opened to the public in March 2012.
+A Japan based version of the studio tour was announced in August 2020 and opened on 16 June 2023.